 Under various agreements, we are obligated to make future cash payments in fixed amounts.
-These include payments under our long-term debt agreements, rent payments required under operating and capital lease agreements, certain benefit obligations and interest obligations on our Credit Agreement.
+These include payments under our long-term debt agreements, rent payments required under operating lease agreements, certain benefit obligations and interest obligations on our long-term debt.

-The following table summarizes our significant contractual cash obligations as of December 31, 2017 (dollars in thousands).
+The following table summarizes our significant contractual cash obligations as of December 31, 2018 (dollars in thousands).

-Payments Due by Periods Total Less than One Year 1 - 3 Years 3 - 5 Years ] More than 5 Years Contractual cash obligations: Long-term debt and receivables facilities \$ 310,810 \$ \$ \$ 10,810 \$ 300,000 Operating lease obligations 76,950 13,960 24,880 18,260 19,850 Benefit obligations 17,240 1,510 3,110 3,260 9,360 Interest obligations (a) 118,020 14,840 29,680 29,630 43,870 Other 5,060 1,110 3,950 Total contractual obligations \$ 528,080 \$ 31,420 \$ 61,620 \$ 61,960 \$ 373,080
+Payments Due by Periods Total Less than One Year 1 - 3 Years 3 - 5 Years More than 5 Years Contractual cash obligations: - Long-term debt \$ 300,000 \$ \$ \$ \$ 300,000 Operating lease obligations 65,950 12,730 23,610 13,780 15,830 Benefit obligations 13,150 1,030 2,260 2,520 7,340 Interest obligations (a) 102,380 14,630 29,250 29,250 29,250 Other 3,950 3,950 Total contractual obligations \$ 485,430 \$ 32,340 \$ 55,120 \$ 45,550 \$ 352,420

 (a) Our Senior Notes bear interest at 4.875%.
-Interest on our senior secured revolving credit facility is based on LIBOR plus 150.0 basis points at December 31, 2017.
-Interest on our receivables facility is based on LIBOR plus 100.0 basis points at December 31, 2017.
+Interest on our senior secured revolving credit facility is based on LIBOR plus 150.0 basis points at December 31, 2018.
 These rates were used to estimate our future interest obligations with respect to the long-term debt.
 These rates exclude the impact of our cross-currency swap agreements.
-See Note 12, "Derivative Instruments," included in Item 8, "Financial Statements and Supplementary Data," within this Form 10-K for additional information.
+See Note 11, "Derivative Instruments," included in Item 8, "Financial Statements and Supplementary Data," within this Form 10-K for additional information.

-As of December 31, 2017, we had a \$300.0 million revolving credit facility and a \$75.0 million accounts receivable facility.
-We had \$10.8 million outstanding under our revolving credit facility, and no outstanding balance under the accounts receivable facility as of December 31, 2017.
+As of December 31, 2018, we had a \$300.0 million revolving credit facility, with no outstanding balance.

-As of December 31, 2017, we are contingently liable for standby letters of credit totaling \$14.9 million issued on our behalf by financial institutions under the Credit Agreement.
+As of December 31, 2018, we are contingently liable for standby letters of credit totaling \$15.1 million issued on our behalf by financial institutions under the Credit Agreement.
 These letters of credit are used for a variety of purposes, including to support certain operating lease agreements, vendor payment terms and other subsidiary operating activities, and to meet various states' requirements to self-insure workers' compensation claims, including incurred but not reported claims.

 The liability related to unrecognized tax benefits has been excluded from the contractual obligations table because a reasonable estimate of the timing and amount of cash flows from future tax settlements cannot be determined.
-For additional information, refer to Note 20, "Income Taxes," included in Item 8, "Financial Statements and Supplementary Data," within this Form 10-K.
+For additional information, refer to Note 19, "Income Taxes," included in Item 8, "Financial Statements and Supplementary Data," within this Form 10-K.